A little stain can ruin your favourite blouse… but it can sure do wonders for things made of wood….

 Around the corner from our home, this little play house had been placed for sale, by the curb side.
 Driving by I spotted it and immediately began thinking of how to rearrange our yard to include the house…. liking its lines and knowing it would be a fun project, I couldn’t pass it up…. (and the price was right)

 First, we had to carry the playhouse, carefully balanced on my daughter’s wagon (it was NOT going to fit in the car), gently guiding the load over the few blocks to our home…

-Then, as soon as I could, I made it to the hardware store, excited to pick the colours 🙂 for stain.
-The stain would protect the wood from the elements and if applied correctly (following the directions, respecting the ambiant temperature and weather, while making sure not to apply it too thickly), would have less chances of peeling (as opposed to paint).
+Then, as soon as I could, I made it to the hardware store, excited to pick the colours 🙂 for stain, which would protect the wood from the elements while making it prettier at the same time.
+If applied correctly stain would have less chances of peeling (as opposed to paint).
 I chose three colours of opaque stain (although semi transparent would also have been nice), choosing blue for the body of the house and two of the smallest cans of the brightest green made in a stain (sea foam green) and white for accents (and contrast)- all cool colours so they’d mix well.

 I gave the house a quick sanding with my electric sander and started staining.
 The nice thing about older weathered wood is that stain soaks in well 🙂